 The Great American Total Solar Eclipse

 The eclipse taking place on August 21, 2017, is called “”The Great American Total Solar Eclipse”” for a good reason.

 “This is a rare event; it’s the first time the path of totality will eclipse only over the contiguous United States.”
 (The Washington Post)

 Usually, the paths of most eclipses take place over oceans, remote islands, and far away continents.
-This time, only those in parts of the United States, in the path of totality, will be able to view a total solar eclipse.
+However, this time, only those in parts of the United States in the path of totality can view a total solar eclipse.

 Want even more information on the solar eclipse?

 Not an event to miss!
 Take time to educate yourself on all things eclipse before August 21, 2017.
-This will ensure you enjoy it to the fullest and remember it for years to come.
+This will ensure you enjoy it and remember it for years to come.

 Here are a few terrific sites providing a plethora of information on the Great American Total Solar Eclipse.